 WELCOME to the Program on Constitutionalism and Democracy (PCD) at the University of Virginia.

 PCD sponsors a series of 6-10 guest lectures each year.
 These lectures are an integral part of the American Political Tradition course, with each speaker addressing a joint meeting of the several sections of the course on a topic that is a part of the regular syllabus.
-PCD’s guest lecturers come mostly from outside of the University and are generally leading experts in American politics, political theory, American history, and public policy.
+PCD’s guest lecturers come from outside the University and are leading experts in American politics, political theory, American history, and public policy.

 We also support advanced scholarship that focuses on the philosophical foundations of liberal democratic government and on constitutional and institutional issues related to the American Founding and the development of the American political system.
-Each year, we supports residential postdoctoral fellows who pursue their own research, serve as instructors in our undergraduate program, and occasionally offer advanced seminars in political philosophy and American political thought.
+Each year, we support residential postdoctoral fellows who pursue their own research, serve as instructors in our undergraduate program, and occasionally offer advanced seminars in political philosophy and American political thought.
 On occasion, PCD has also supported advanced scholars on sabbatical leave who wish to conduct research at the University of Virginia.